 Most automobile users and industrialists use rust-proof wax for their vehicles and machines.
 However, their matter of concern is whether this really works.
 Many automotive researchers claim that rust-proof wax is useful, but let us see if it really is.

-Cars are subjected to a lot of abrasion.
+Cars are subjected to a lot of abrasions.
 Even sand particles that are blown in the wind could easily cause minute scratches on your car.
 When there is no protective layer above the paint, the sand particles will damage the paint and cause rust formation in due time.
 Rust is formed due to moisture as well.
 If the quality of the paint is not good, rust will form below the surface of the paint, causing it to peel off.
-This will make the car look ugly to say the least.
-Experts believe that rust proof wax can be used to a car that is developing rust in the initial stages.
+This will make the car look ugly, to say the least.
+Experts believe that rust-proof wax can be used on a car that is developing rust in the initial stages.

-However, the rust formation will take time and using rust proof wax will slow the rusting.
+However, the rust formation will take time, and using rust-proof wax will slow the rusting.
 In order to prevent rusting on the car’s external surface, some protective layer must be applied.
-Rust proof wax is one of the most used protective layers.
-This might not be necessary for cars that come with a rust proof warranty.
-Some manufacturers give warranty even if the car gets perforated or rusted within a few years of time.
+Rust-proof wax is one of the most used protective layers.
+This might not be necessary for cars that come with a rust-proof warranty.
+Some manufacturers give a warranty even if the car gets perforated or rusted within a few years of time.

 Rustproofing is done in cars, especially during the monsoon season, when it rains and snows.
 This is when the car is most vulnerable to rust.
 Application of